bostoncleek/ergodic_exploration/README.md

 </p>

 ## Exploration Stack
 The ergodic controller cannot guarantee a collision free trajectory.
 The dynamic window approach is used as the local planner.
-The next twist from ergodic controller is propagated forward in for a short time to detect collisions.
-If there is a collision the dynamic window approach is used.
-The dynamic window approach forward propagates a constant twist for a short time and disregards it if there is a collisions.
+The next twist from ergodic controller is propagated forward for a short time to detect collisions.
+If there is a collision, the dynamic window approach is used.
+The dynamic window approach forward propagates a constant twist for a short time and disregards it if there is a collision.

-In the case where the ergodic control results in a collision the dynamic window approach uses the optimized trajectory as a reference.
+In the case where the ergodic control results in a collision, the dynamic window approach uses the optimized trajectory as a reference.
 The dynamic window approach finds a twist that will produce a trajectory most similar to the reference that is collision free.
-Similarity between the optimized trajectory and the dynamic window approach trajectory is defined as the distance between the robots x and y position and the absolute difference in heading at each time step.
-The twist produced by the dynamic window approach is followed for a number of steps to ensure the robot is clear from any obstacles.
+Similarity between the optimized trajectory and the dynamic window approach trajectory is defined as the distance between the robot's position and the absolute difference in heading at each time step.
+The twist produced by the dynamic window approach is followed for a number of steps to ensure the robot is away from obstacles.

 It is possible that the twist from the dynamic window approach can cause a collision in a dynamic environment.
 In this case the dynamic window approach will search the velocity space for the most similar collision free twist to the previous twist given by the dynamic window approach.
-Similarity is defined here as the inner product of the twist.
-If the dynamic window approach fails in this case a flag is set for the ergodic controller to replan.
+Similarity is defined as the inner product of the twist.
+If the dynamic window approach fails, a flag is set for the ergodic controller to replan.
 The ergodic controller is sensitive to the pose of the robot and is capable of optimizing a different trajectory.
 This strategy prevents the robot from getting stuck.

 ## Collision Detection
-To detect obstacle cells in the occupancy grid [Bresenham's circle](http://members.chello.at/~easyfilter/bresenham.html) algorithm is used.
-The robot's base is modeled at a circle.
-If there are obstacles within a threshold of the robot's bounding radius the robot is considered to be in a collision state.
+To detect obstacle cells in the occupancy grid, [Bresenham's circle](http://members.chello.at/~easyfilter/bresenham.html) algorithm is used.
+The robot's base is modeled as a circle.
+If there are obstacles within a threshold of the robot's bounding radius, the robot is considered to be in a collision state.

-Below the robot was given a control signal to drive forward.
+Below, the robot was given a control signal to drive forward.
 This control sends the robot on a collision course with two obstacles.
 The dynamic window approach finds a twist capable of maneuvering the robot around each obstacle.

 <p align="center">
   <img src="media/dwa_test.gif" width="500" height="300"/>